tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 #### Spacial Tension

 - Some space is between the forms
-- Often forms have a similarity between th
+- Often forms have a similarity between them that allows for recognition as a whole

 #### Edge-to-edge contact

+- Share a common edge
+- Smallest form of "touching" forms
+- Provides a pivot point

 #### Face-to-face contact

+-

 #### Interlocking volumes